 - The animal would have to enter the EU via a designated travellers point of entry (as yet, unspecified location).

 All of the above outcomes are possible, therefore careful consideration should be given if you are planning to travel with your pet abroad.
-Please book an appointment with a vet to discuss if this might affect you.
+Please book an appointment with a vet to discuss if this might affect you and contact DEFRA if you require any further information or advice.
 We will inform you of any further developments as and when they happen on our Facebook page and on our website.